ddc-java-12/personal-android-project-Kazpenn/docs/index.md

 ## Intended users

 * People who enjoy gambling, but don't like to lose money
-> As a verified gambling addict, I love the casino, nothing else gives the same rush as hitting on
-> a 15.
-My biggest issue is that I lose all my money!
-I've been kicked out of 4 apartments, the
-> casino is practically my home at this point.
-> An app that lets you gamble, but you can't lose money?
-Sign me up!
+> As someone who loves to gamble, I want the app to not allow you to spend any real money.I want to
+> just play Blackjack or other casino games without the risk of losing all my savings.
+I want a real
+> betting system, but with fake currency, so I have no risk of losing my money.

 * People who just enjoy Blackjack
-> As one of the top Blackjack players in my state, I think it's pretty obvious that I like the game,
+> As one of the top Blackjack players in my state, I want a Blackjack app that is just Blackjack,
-> not just for the fact that I always win.
-An app that would let me play the game I enjoy while not
-> while not having to worry about my state ranking, and all the money is fake, sounds like a
-> win-win.
+> nothing extra.
+It would be nice if it had a minor leaderboard system as well, something to see
+> how many people have a better win ratio.

 ## Functionality